We fall in love at weddings and auctions, over glasses

 which are below desire.

-There is a music to it, I hear it.
+There’s a music to it.
+I can hear it.

-Johnny Rotten, Biggie Smalls, Johan Sebastian Bach, I don’t care
+Johnny Cash, Biggie Smalls, Johan Sebastian Bach, I don’t care

 the way a boy I know would risk it all for a purple dinosaur,

 who, truth be told, loved him.

 There is no accounting for it.